donovancrichton/Talks/README.md

 ## Talk Links
 The link to each talk is usually the first word of the description.

+### Enforcing a discipline of Total Functional Programming through Dependent Types
+  [This](/BFPG/TotalFPThroughDepTytpes/Talk) was a short talk given to the [Brisbane Functional Programming Group](https://www.meetup.com/brisbane-functional-programming-group) about how dependent types can be used to practice total functional programming without wrapping all our types in eithers/maybes.

 ### Why is so much of FP about Types instead of Functions?
   [This](/BFPG/WhyIsFPAboutTypes/Talk) was a short and informal introductory talk given to the [Brisbane Functional Programming